Effective date: 1st May 2026 Last updated: August 2026

 10. Cookies

-The Platform uses cookies and similar technologies for:
+The Platform uses cookies and similar technologies in two categories:

 11. Your Rights